 Despite Clarke’s on-field hostilities, Alec Stewart – one of his Surrey teammates towards the fag end of his career – said that Clarke “was one of the nicest blokes I had ever met”.

 Despite his talent, Clarke missed out on a long career – mostly because his days coincided with the giants of West Indian fast bowling.
-He finished with only 42 wickets at 27.85 from 11 Tests (nine of which were played in the subcontinent) and 13 wickets from ten ODIs at 18.84 with an economy rate of 2.80.
+He finished with only 42 wickets at 27.85 from 11 Tests (9 of which were played in the subcontinent) and 13 wickets from ten ODIs at 18.84 with an economy rate of 2.80.
 One can only imagine how many wickets he would have finished with had he got a proper run.

 Sylvester was born to Ashton and Marjorie Clarke in Lead Vale, Christ Church (in Barbados; not to be confused with Christchurch in New Zealand).
-He had a half-brother, the Bajan fast bowler Roderick Estwick, who was six years younger to him.
+He had a half-brother, the Bajan fast bowler Roderick Estwick, six years younger to him.
 The unusual middle-name, Theophilus, “is the name or honorary title of the person to whom the Gospel of Luke and the Acts of the Apostles are addressed,” as per Wikipedia.

 Clarke attended St Bartholomew Boys’ School, got trained as a carpenter, and started his career with Kent, a club in Bridgetown.
 Breaking into the Barbados side in that era was difficult.
 However, Clarke soon attained a reputation as a hostile fast bowler and made his First-Class debut in a Shell Shield match against Combined Leeward and Windward Islands at St Lucia at an age of 23.
 Vanburn Holder entrusted him with the first over, and he finished with a solitary wicket.

 Clarke did not do well in the tour match the Australians played against Barbados.
-Opening the bowling with Daniel, he finished with one for 89 as Craig Serjeant and Bobby Simpson thwarted the hosts.
+Opening the bowling with Daniel, he finished with 1 for 89 as Craig Serjeant and Bobby Simpson thwarted the hosts.
 However, with the big guns all having signed up for Kerry Packer, West Indies had six debutants for the third Test at Bourda in the form of Alvin Greenidge, Basil Williams, David Murray, Sew Shivnarine, Norbert Phillip, and Clarke.
-He had only five First-Class matches under his belt at that point.
+He had only 5 First-Class matches under his belt at that point.

-There was not much pressure on the debutants: West Indies had won the first two Tests by convincing margin; all the youngsters needed to do was to keep up with the momentum.
+There was not much pressure on the debutants: West Indies had won the first 2 Tests by convincing margin; all the youngsters needed to do was to keep up with the momentum.
 They did not have a good start when Jeff Thomson and Wayne Clark bowled them out for 205, but they struck back.

 A lost battle in India

 Seldom had the Indians faced pace and bounce of Clarke’s quality, and they were certainly not happy to be at the receiving end.
-Central Zone were blown away in the opening tour match at Indore: they had at least managed to reach 130 in the first innings; in the second innings Phillip (five for 34) and Clarke (five for 16) bowled unchanged to bowl the hosts out for 51 in 16.3 overs.
+Central Zone were blown away in the opening tour match at Indore: they had at least managed to reach 130 in the first innings; in the second innings Phillip (5 for 34) and Clarke (5 for 16) bowled unchanged to bowl the hosts out for 51 in 16.3 overs.

 The Indians, however, were ready with dead pitches for the Tests.
-Despite the unfavourable conditions, Clarke bowled his heart out in the first Test at Bombay with figures of four for 98, but Sunil Gavaskar’s 205 (in his first innings as full-time captain) saw the hosts to 424.
+Despite the unfavourable conditions, Clarke bowled his heart out in the first Test at Bombay with figures of 4 for 98, but Sunil Gavaskar’s 205 (in his first innings as full-time captain) saw the hosts to 424.
 Kallicharran’s 187 gave the tourists a 69-run lead, and the Test petered out to a draw.

 Things were not a lot different on the flat track at Bangalore.
 Entrusted with the first over, Clarke had Gavaskar caught by Shivnarine off the very first ball of the Indian innings.
 However, dogged performances from most other batsmen helped India to a safe place.
-Bowling his heart out, Clarke picked up five for 126 – the only five-for of his career.
-Bowling first-change on debut, a 20-year old – still raw and in the making – picked up a wicket as well.
+Bowling his heart out, Clarke picked up 5 for 126 — the only five-for of his career.
+Bowling first-change on debut, a 20-year old — still raw and in the making — picked up a wicket as well.
 He went by the name of Malcolm Marshall.

 Clarke did not have much of an impact in the third Test at Calcutta, but was back to his best in the fourth Test at Madras.
 After the tourists were bowled out for 228, Clarke and Phillip ran through the Indian line-up.
-Clarke removed Dilip Vengsarkar for a duck and picked up three more wickets – including Gundappa Viswanath for 124 – to restrict the hosts to a 27-run lead.
+Clarke removed Dilip Vengsarkar for a duck and picked up 3 more wickets — including Gundappa Viswanath for 124 — to restrict the hosts to a 27-run lead.

 West Indies failed again; this times only Gomes putting up some resistance as they were bowled out for 155.
 Clarke provided the initial breakthroughs once again, dismissing Gavaskar and Vengsarkar (again for a duck) with only 17 runs on the board.
-Despite the valiant efforts of Clarke, Phillip, and Holder, India reached home with three wickets in hand.
+Despite the valiant efforts of Clarke, Phillip, and Holder, India reached home with 3 wickets in hand.

-The last two Tests were drawn.
+The last 2 Tests were drawn.
 Clarke did not create much of an impact at Delhi, and missed out on the final one at Kanpur.
-Despite playing a Test less, Clarke finished with 21 wickets at 33.85 – a decent return on dead surfaces.
-He finished only next to Karsan Ghavri in terms of wickets.
+Despite playing a Test less, Clarke finished with 21 wickets at 33.85 — a decent return on dead surfaces.
+He finished only next to Karsan Ghavri in wickets.
 On the entire tour, he returned a haul of 33 wickets at 26.54.